fefelixa/macfonts/README.md

 the `San Francisco` folder contains every single `.otf` file for convenience.

+## global

+this method works across most OSes/distros

+download the zip (you dont have to extract the files but you can if you want to)

+open an `.otf` file (double-click)

+click install

+repeat for all desired files

 ## windows

 using an account with administrative privileges is recommended